AHamamd150/MLscanner/README.md

   * ML model saved weights to be used for the future without further taining

 ## Workflow
+&emsp; Information about the workflow of the package modules and the used classes and functions can be found in `docs/workflow`
 ____
 ## $$\textcolor{red}{\text{Animation to demonstrate how the ML can suggest points in the target region.}}$$
 _____